xitu/gold-miner/TODO1/vuejs-3-0-0-beta-features-im-excited-about.md

 # VueJS 3.0.0 Beta: Features I’m Excited About

-#### Exciting things in the new Vue 3.0.0 beta version and the history behind it.

 ![](https://cdn-images-1.medium.com/max/2560/1*RldyrFWyMYS5mhvUNmkw7g.jpeg)

 As of this writing VueJS 3.0.0 is now in Beta, in this article we will look at a quick overview of the Journey to the big release as presented by the Vue team at the latest ThisDot meetup online.